reneegrinnell/ChooChooScheduler/README.md

-# ChooChooScheduler
+# Choo-Choo Scheduler
 A train schedule application that incorporates Firebase to host arrival and departure data.
 The app retrieves and manipulate this information with Moment.js.
 Choo-Choo Scheduler provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Project link: https://reneegrinnell.github.io/ChooChooScheduler/

 # Technologies Used
 * HTML5